-Seeing to the best, dignified care of an aging loved one can cause stress on families and lead to conflict and drama, especially when time demands and financial burdens are shared disproportionately.
-This can lead to outright disagreement, family arguments, or even threats of legal action.
-Unfortunately, it’s the person in need of care who suffers as the family acts out on their disagreement.
-Fortunately, Lauren can help.
+Even when the love and care is equal, family members may not be in agreement regarding the day-to-day needs.
+This can lead to disagreements, family arguments, and even threats of legal action.
+Sadly, it’s the person in need of care who suffers most as the family acts out on their disagreements.
+Fortunately, LAUREN can help.

 What families need in cases of disagreement is an impartial mediator, someone who can – as early in the development of the disagreement – help families reach a resolution to their dispute and arrive at an outcome that all family members can accept without escalating matters more.

-Lauren is a certified mediator through the National Association of Certified Mediators and can help you resolve your dispute, whether it’s associated with the care of an aging loved one or not.
+LAUREN is a certified mediator through the National Association of Certified Mediators and can help you resolve your dispute, whether it’s associated with the care of an aging loved one or not.
 She will avoid taking sides, making judgements or giving guidance.
 She helps improve communication between those involved and builds consensus to reach a settlement agreeable to everyone.

 Mediation is both voluntary and confidential.
 It can only take place when those involved agree to the process, and the conversations will never be disclosed to anyone outside the mediation process.

 Almost 2 years ago Lauren and her team came to our rescue.
 My aunt, who had been at an assisted living facility needed surgery and could not return to that facility, so we had to act quickly.
 One call to Lauren and after assessing my aunt would be a good fit at the...

 South Bay Memory Care and the Family Connect Care group have been a blessing to our family.
 In March of 2020, our family made the very difficult decision to move my father, who had dementia, from a larger facility.
 From day one, he and our family were welcomed into...